The First Anglo-Afghan War: what happened?

-There was a young Russian officer who refused to talk to him in Russian, Persian or French but agreed to chat in Jagatai Turkish (they were better linguists in those days).
+There was a young Russian officer who refused to talk to him in Russian, Persian or French but agreed to chat in Jagatai Turkish.
 He told Rawlinson he was on his way to the Persian camp so Rawlinson rode straight there to see the Shah.
 The Shah said that the Russians were nothing to do with him but were going to open diplomatic relations with Dost Mohammad in Kabul.

 This was the yellowcake of its day [in 2002, it was claimed that Saddam Hussein had been trying to obtain yellowcake uranium to develop weapons of mass destruction].
 For 30 years hawks had been worrying about Russia moving towards Afghanistan and there was this whole literature already in London about Russia taking Afghanistan then sweeping down the Khyber and expelling the British from India.
 There was no evidence for this at all until this chance discovery.